Systemic lupus erythematosus in Adult

 - Antinuclear antibody (ANA) – Highly sensitive for SLE.
 Seen in approximately 99% of SLE patients.
 In other words, it is very rare for an individual with SLE to have a negative ANA.
 Considerable screening value, but levels do not correlate with disease activity.

 - Anti-histones – Highly specific for drug-induced SLE.

 The organ systems most commonly affected in SLE are the joints, skin, renal, pulmonary, central nervous system (including ischemic stroke), cardiovascular, and hematologic.
+Patients may be anemic.